 Concurrently, the personnel selected for maintenance duties should be skilled in their respective areas.
 This includes the technical know-how of both electrical and mechanical parts of the equipment as well as having sound knowledge of all electrical safety policies and procedures.

 If training is required for areas such as high voltage equipment, then it must be provided well before the assignment of duties.

 The first step in determining the frequency of the program is to identify high priority and low priority equipment.
-This is a very important step, it can eventually save the time and money.
+This is a very important step, it can eventually save time and money.

 Once this classification is complete, then long term maintenance plans can be executed.
 These can be done;